‘Stinging loss’: Pentagon announces 1st U.S. military coronavirus death

 A soldier in the New Jersey Army National Guard died Saturday after testing positive for COVID-19, the Pentagon announced Monday.

-The soldier, who has not been identified, had been hospitalized since March 21.
-He is the first U.S. military member to succumb to a coronavirus-related illness, Pentagon officials said.
+New Jersey Gov. Phil Murphy identified him as Capt.
+Douglas Linn Hickock.
+He had been hospitalized since March 21 and is the first U.S. military member to succumb to the coronavirus, Pentagon officials said.

 “This is a stinging loss for our military community and our condolences go out to his family, friends, civilian co-workers and the entire National Guard community,” Secretary of Defense Mark Esper said in a statement released by the Pentagon.

+State officials said Capt.
+Hickock was a physician’s assistant originally from Jackson, N.J.

+“I’m heartbroken by the loss,” Gov. Murphy said in a Twitter message.
+“Our thoughts are with his wife, children and their family.”

-Military officials have not released information about the circumstances leading to his death.
+Officials have not released information about the circumstances leading to his death.

 Sign up for Daily Newsletters